savita-aher/PayBill/README.md

   const validUsername = 'admin'
   const validPassword = '123456'

-DAshboard shows current date and time whcih  uses the BOM’s Date() object and updates the DOM.
+Dashboard shows current date and time which uses the BOM’s Date() object and updates the DOM.